 Rent or purchase only the highest-quality towing and safety equipment you can find.
-Reinforced tow hitches designed especially for certain Infiniti vehicles are available from your Infiniti dealer.
-Hitches for other Infiniti models - if applicable - should be bought from and installed by a professional supplier of towing equipment.
+Reinforced tow hitches designed especially for certain Infiniti vehicles are available from your Infiniti retailer.
+Hitches for other Infiniti models - if Infiniti recommends towing with that vehicle - should be bought from and installed by a professional supplier of towing equipment.